hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 One option to identify biologically meaningful differences would be to use the **`FindMarkers()` function to determine the genes that are differentially expressed between two specific groups**.

-> **NOTE:** The default is a Wilcoxon Rank Sum test, but there are other options available.
+> **NOTE:** The default is a Wilcoxon Rank Sum test, but there are other options available that we will discuess later in this lesson.

 <p align="center">
     <img src="../img/marker_ident_function3.png" width="350">